wp-plugins/spider-faq/readme.txt

 4.5.17  Text Font Weight.Specify the font weight of the button labels (e.g. bold).

-4.5.18  Text Color.Choose the text color of the button labels.
+4.5.18  Text Color.Choose the text color of the button labels in FAQ section.

 4.6  Expand/Collapse Parameters

 4.6.1  Color.
 Choose the color of Expand/Collapselinks.

 4.6.2  Hover color.
-Choose the colorof Expand/Collapse linkswhen hovered.
+Choose the colorof Expand/Collapse linkswhen hovered for FAQ section.

 4.6.3  Font size.
-Define the text font size of the Expand/Collapse links.
+Define the text font size of the Expand/Collapse links for FAQ section.

 4.6.4  Margin.Specify the spaces (top, right, bottom, and left) outside the Expand/Collapse links area, between the area and other elements surrounding it(e.g. “10 0”, which means that top and bottom margins are 10px, and right and left margins are 0px).

 4.7  “Read More” Button Parameters

 4.7.1  Color.
-Choose the color of the “Read More”button.
+Choose the color of the “Read More”button for FAQ section.

 4.7.2  Hover Color.
 Choose the color of the “Read More” button on hover.